 Master's degree, with distinction, in guidance and counselling (MSc, Univ of Ulster, 2001)

 Degree of doctor of philosophy by research dissertation (PhD, Univ of Ulster, 2010)

 My work experience in psychotherapy included a period as a volunteer counsellor with vulnerable clients in voluntary and community organisations.
 I rented an office in downtown Belfast to establish a private fee-paying practice in 2002.
-I have also worked as a part-time university lecturer in suicidology since 2009 and as a consultant in suicidology since 2010.
+I have also worked as a part-time university lecturer in suicidology until 2014 and as a consultant in suicidology since 2010.